In order to lead implementation based on developed policies and technologies, TIP Platform (Total 15 sessions) will serve as an arena/ means/ media to

 - • Bridge developed and developing countries by exchanging their technologies and policies

-Korea International Water Week 2018 – TIP Platform focuses on a number of areas where science and technology provides a major opportunity to innovate water resources management and environmental security, simultaneously, where the development of relevant policy offers socio-economic opportunities and supports the process of technological application and its development.
+TIP Platform focuses on a number of areas where science and technology provides a major opportunity to innovate water resources management and environmental security, simultaneously, where the development of relevant policy offers socio-economic opportunities and supports the process of technological application and its development.
 A number of areas have been carefully selected and are described below.

 Current and future water solutions are highly dependent on the use of scientific research, new technologies and innovation processes.
 The challenges for water resources management are complex, which include rapid urbanization, population growth, climate change, industrialization, a surge of energy demand, disaster impacts, water-energy-food nexus, and massive pollution of water, soil and air.
-Many of them form the basis for the discussions of global community around the Sustainable Development Goals (SDGs).
-In the whole process, policy making process and development considering science and technologies became more important and the linkage between two pillars, technology and policy, will be the key to making implementation possible for all actors.
+Many of them form the basis for the discussions of the global community around the Sustainable Development Goals (SDGs).
+In the whole process, the policy-making process and development considering science and technologies became more important and the linkage between two pillars, technology and policy, will be the key to making implementation possible for all actors.
 Science and technology and its ties with policy making do not appear to tackle all the mounting challenges in the water sector.
-These circumstances signify the urgency for ground-breaking and brand-new commitment from the perspectives of technology and policy simultaneously so as to make good practices.
+These circumstances signify the urgency for a ground-breaking and brand-new commitment from the perspectives of technology and policy simultaneously so as to make good practices.

-To properly address above challenges, we need to focus on and invest in the processes of innovation in the water (and related) sectors as follows: Firstly, it is to create a better understanding on how innovation and application of technologies in the water sectors works and how it can contribute to profound changes at scale.
-Secondly, it requires to renew political will from key decision makers in both the public and private sectors to invest in water innovations, from fundamental research, to piloting new technologies, to wide scale applications.
-Finally, it also requires the mobilization of an entrepreneurial spirit which not only provides practical solutions for problem owners but also helps making technologies useful for industries.
+To properly address the above challenges, we need to focus on and invest in the processes of innovation in the water (and related) sectors as follows: Firstly, it is to create a better understanding on how innovation and application of technologies in the water sectors works and how it can contribute to profound changes at scale.
+Secondly, it requires renewing political will from key decision makers in both the public and private sectors to invest in water innovations, from fundamental research, to piloting new technologies, to wide scale applications.
+Finally, it also requires the mobilization of an entrepreneurial spirit which not only provides practical solutions for problem owners but also helps make technologies useful for industries.

 THREE KEY WORDS

-TIP Platform seeks to be based upon three core key words, technology, implementation, and policy
+TIP Platform seeks to be based upon three core keywords, technology, implementation, and policy.

 - Technology in Feasibility study, Design, Construction, Operation, Maintenance, Monitoring, Treatment, Restoration, ICT including Artificial Intelligence (AI), Big Data, etc.